euroargodev/argopy/HOW_TO_RELEASE.md

   - [ ] If code is marked as deprecated since version = vX.Y.Z : do nothing (first version with deprecation warning)
   - [ ] If code is marked as deprecated since version = vX.(Y-1).Z : do nothing (2nd and last version with deprecation warning)
   - [ ] If code is marked as deprecated since version = vX.(Y-2).Z : delete code (code will raise an error)
-- [ ] Update the documentation according to new deprecations (eg: "Code marked as deprecated since vX.(Y-2).Z will raise an issue").
+- [ ] Update the documentation file ``whats-new.rst`` section `Internals` of this release with the list of class/methods that have been deleted.

 ### Update static content

 #### CI tests data
 - [ ] Update CI tests data used by mocked ftp and http servers.
-Use CLI [citests_httpdata_manager](https://github.com/euroargodev/argopy/blob/master/cli/citests_httpdata_manager):
+Use the CLI [citests_httpdata_manager](https://github.com/euroargodev/argopy/blob/master/cli/citests_httpdata_manager):
   ```bash
   cd cli
   ./citests_httpdata_manager -a clear --force --refresh